 The Informal Resolution Process will be concluded by one of the following: 1) a decision to stop further action on the Informal Complaint, 2) a resolution of the Informal Complaint by agreement of the parties or 3) initiation of the Formal Resolution Process.

 Formal Resolution Process

 To file a Formal Complaint, a Complainant must complete a written statement in person, or via electronic mail.
 The Complaint must be dated by the Complainant and describe the alleged incident(s) with the relevant date(s), name(s) of the Respondent(s) and name(s) of witness(es).
-For incidents involving employees, The Director of Human Resources can provide assistance in completing the Complaint Information Form.
+For incidents involving employees, The Associate Vice President of Human Resources can provide assistance in completing the Complaint Information Form.

 Formal Complaints or College-Initiated Investigations in which a student or recognized student organization is named as a Respondent will be decided by the adjudicator.

 Formal Complaints or College-Initiated Investigations against employees, including faculty and staff, will be decided by the adjudicator.

 Sanctions will be decided by the Associate Vice President of Human Resources or the Associate Vice President for Student Affairs and the appropriate Vice President.
 Sanctions will be decided on a case-by-case basis and will be in accordance with College policy.
 Possible sanctions for employees include but are not limited to, the following: a letter of reprimand, suspension or leave of absence without pay, reassignment of teaching or other responsibilities, denial of a pay increase, demotion, probation or termination.
 Sanctions for students are listed in the Code of Student Rights and Responsibilities and may include without limitation verbal or written warnings, restrictions, probation, probated suspension, suspension or dismissal.